-• Working to assure justice for all peoples
+• Working for justice for all people

-• Safe, decent and affordable housing
+• Designing safe, decent and affordable housing for all people

-• Striving to create communities that are peace loving
+• Striving to create peace-loving communities

 • Frugality in the use of resources

 • A commitment to discipleship